Commercial Fishing Business Cost Survey

-We plan to start sending out surveys in March 2023.
+The survey closed on July 31, 2023.
 Currently, this survey is the only way NOAA Fisheries collects this kind of information in our region.
 We will use the data collected to achieve the following goals:

 - Develop economic analyses that inform commercial fishing regulation and policies to better meet the requirements of the Magnuson-Stevens Act and National Standard 8